KeyanSong/431-2018/slides/class10/README.md

 - The slides are available [in PDF](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class10431_class-10-slides_2018.pdf) and [in R Markdown](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class09/431_class-10-slides_2018.Rmd).
 - Class 10 audio files will be posted above as soon as they are available.

-## Reminder for MS students in PQHS

-If you are a student in the MS program in Population and Quantitative Health Sciences, you should have received an email from Lingpeng (Andrew) Shan, regarding the election of student representatives.

-- The plan is to elect 3-4 new student representatives at a meeting today at 4:15 PM.
-- If you are interested, fill out the form at https://goo.gl/forms/1HcbJMyo6ho4aPJl2 before 3 PM today.
-- If you want more information, please contact Andrew at `LXS503 at case dot edu`, or Dr. Mendel Singer.
-Thanks!

 ## Announcements

 1. A reminder that [Homework 4](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework4) is due on Friday 2018-09-28 at noon.
 Please get it in on time.